MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-security-accounts.md

 Unless an action has been associated with a Run As profile, the credentials that are used to perform the action will be those defined for the action account.
 For more information about Run As Accounts and Run As Profiles, see the section [Run As Accounts](plan-security-runas-accounts-profiles.md).
 When an agent runs actions as either the default action account and/or Run As account(s), a new instance of MonitoringHost.exe is created for each account.

-When you install Operations Manager, you have the option of specifying either a domain account or using Local System.
+When you install Operations Manager, you have the option of specifying either a domain account or using LocalSystem.
 The more secure approach is to specify a domain account which allows you to select a user with the least amount of privileges necessary for your environment.

 You can use a low-privileged account for the agent’s action account.
 On computers running Windows Server 2008 R2 or higher, the account must have the following minimum privileges: